 - Shoes.
 Treksta Evolution II.
 NON-Goretex.

 - Socks.
 Injinji toes socks under Darn Tough brand hiking socks.
 They are great!
-Very densely knit and excellent quality and Made in USA) I bring 2-3 pairs each cause they are light and fresh socks are wonderful.
+Very densely knit and excellent quality and Made in USA) I bring 2 pairs of the outer socks and 3 of the inner socks because they are light and fresh socks are wonderful.

 - Shorts.
 I wear some knock off Italian Nordsen hiking shorts and used to have the same two Columbia pairs in pretty much every hiking photo I’ve ever taken in the last 20 years.
 I like them to be a little stretchy so they don’t get in the way climbing.
 Get something light and synthetic that will dry quickly.
 I don’t use a lot of pockets.

 - Shirts.
 I like to wear Columbia long sleeve hiking shirts – like the shorts – I’ve worn the same shirt for the lasts 10 years.
 They dry fast and have pockets.
 Any brand or non brand is fine.
 I usually have 2.